Legal Duty to Keep the Property Safe

 - You can jeopardize your case by talking with the insurance company.
 They are looking for facts to help the insurance company.

-- You don’t have to hire a lawyer to get legal advice.
+- Consult with a lawyer.
+You don’t have to hire a lawyer to get legal advice.
 Reach out and make contact for a free case evaluation.